BrentSeidel/Sim-CPU/README.md

 cycle accuracy.
 Software that does not depend on instruction timing will probably work.

-This is currently under development.
 All instructions have been implemented and have had basic sanity checks.
 It is expected that there some bugs still remain.
 In particular, I'm not entirely sure that I have the flags correct.
 Since I wrote both the implementation and test, any misunderstanding would show up in both.
 I would appreciate other eyes to take a look at this (and everything else), and write issues, if necessary.

 I have been able to create a bootable CP/M disk image and get it to run which provides some confidence that things are working at least close